 About the site

 iSugoi.com was started in 2008 as an outlet for the exploration of Asian cinema and animation. iSugoi was brought to fruition to look more intently into both Asian cinema and animation through a variety of measures such as reviews and essays.
-Its founder and editor is Miguel Douglas.
-Our site prides itself on being 100% ad free for your viewing/reading pleasure.
+Its founder and editor-in-chief is Miguel Douglas. iSugoi values itself as being an ad free site for your viewing pleasure.

 If you wish to contact the site, please do so through the “Contact” link.
 Thank You.

 Miguel Douglas: As an avid viewer of both Japanese animation and cinema for more than a decade now, Miguel is primarily concerned with establishing a critical look into both mediums as legitimate forms of artistic, cultural, and societal understanding.
 Never one to simply look at a film or series based solely on superficiality, Miguel has dedicated himself towards bringing awareness to Asian entertainment and its various facets.
-Miguel has written for Midnight Eye, PopMatters, Manga Life, Directory of World Cinema: Japan, Shadowland Magazine and JapanCinema.net.
-He has also hosted panels at anime conventions, in particular on the anime series Neon Genesis Evangelion.
+Miguel has written for Midnight Eye, PopMatters, Manga Life, Directory of World Cinema: Japan, Shadowland Magazine, JapanCinema.net, and the AniVersary Project.
+He has also hosted panels at anime conventions, in particular on the anime series Neon Genesis Evangelion and is one of the founders of RebuildofEvangelion.org.

 Olivia Saperstein: Olivia Saperstein is a freelance writer and hardcore cinephile residing in Brooklyn, New York.
 As a young girl she spent many a night home alone on her couch watching films like The Exorcist and Ringu.
 Now she feels lucky to spend most of her time writing about the very same vehicle she used to escape the sagas of pre-teen angst.
 Road films, horror, and comedies seem to get her attention, and she is certainly unafraid to indulge in the low-brow while assiduously critiquing art-house masterpieces (note hinted sarcasm).
 Most importantly, Olivia must always have a snack with her movie.